Kristine

 How to Pronounce Kristine

 Our model has identified 2 different pronunciations for the name Kristine.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 78.9% confident that Kristine is pronounced as krih-STEEN.
-The next most likely pronunciation is KRIH-steen, at 21.1% confidence.
+Our model is 78.9% confident that Kristine is pronounced as krih-STEEN, which has 2 syllables.
+The next most likely pronunciation is KRIH-steen, at 21.1% confidence, with 2 syllables.

 Possible Additional Pronunciations